apache/lucene-site/content/pages/community.md

 [Subscribe - Unsubscribe - Archives : users@solr.apache.org at Apache's PonyMail](https://lists.apache.org/list.html?users@solr.apache.org).

+> **NOTE:** This list was named [solr-user@lucene.apache.org](https://lists.apache.org/list.html?solr-user@lucene.apache.org) while Solr was a Lucene subproject.
+The list was migrated to Solr in March 2021, including subscriptions and archive.

 #### Developer List: dev@solr.apache.org ####

-This is the list where participating developers of the Solr project meet and discuss issues concerning Solr internals, code changes/additions, etc.
+This is the list where participating developers of the Solr project meet and discuss issues concerning Solr internals, code changes/additions, etc. **Please do not send mail to this list with usage questions or configuration questions and problems, that is what the users mailing list is for.**

 [Subscribe - Unsubscribe - Archives : dev@solr.apache.org at Apache's PonyMail](https://lists.apache.org/list.html?dev@solr.apache.org).

-**NOTE: Please do not send mail to this list with usage questions or configuration questions and problems, that is what the users mailing list is for.**
+Also see developer discussion archives at [dev@lucene.apache.org](https://lists.apache.org/list.html?dev@lucene.apache.org) from when Solr was a Lucene subproject.

 #### Notification / automated announcements lists for developers ####